Khaled-Amin-Shawon/QFKEE-Quasi-Fractal-Key-Exchange-Encryption/README.md

 ## Introduction

 With the rise of quantum computing, traditional cryptographic algorithms like RSA and ECC are becoming increasingly vulnerable.
 There is a pressing need for encryption systems that are both secure and future-proof.

-QFKEE addresses this by combining chaotic fractal sequences, quasi-prime construction, and modern cryptographic primitives.
+**QFKEE (Quasi-Fractal Key Exchange Encryption)** is an asymmetric cryptographic algorithm that combines chaotic fractal sequences with quasi-prime number construction to generate strong keys.
+It avoids algebraic structures vulnerable to quantum attacks and leverages deterministic chaos for high entropy.

+QFKEE uses logistic maps to generate reproducible, pseudo-random sequences, and combines them with lightweight XOR encryption and block permutation.
+A SHA-512-based MAC ensures message integrity and authenticity.

 ---